Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey: Acknowledgment

 \subsection{Terminology}

-Our use of the term \textbf{privacy enhancement} or \textbf{protection} shall refer to the obfuscation of information from internal and external observers, including the information or service provider, regardless of whether this obfuscation consists in data access control, encryption, minimization of the data revealed, or data modification, perturbation, partial or full, in any manner.
+Our use of the term \textbf{privacy enhancement} or \textbf{protection} shall refer to the obfuscation of information from any adversarial observers, including the information or service provider, regardless of whether this obfuscation consists in data access control, encryption, minimization of the data revealed, or data modification, perturbation, partial or full, in any manner.
 In the most abstract sense, the behavioral information to be protected may be composed of various elements, including links or relationships among several pieces of information.

 Another important type of information to be obfuscated is directly a user's \textbf{identity}, by itself or accompanied with behavioral or profile information.
 The close relation between personal devices (such as smartphones or wearables) and their users makes distinctive features in said devices potentially unique identifiers.
 In this respect, we adhere to the terminological convention of regarding \textbf{anonymity} as a particular case of privacy, when the data to be protected, without being direct identifiers\footnote{Direct identifiers allow to unequivocally identify individuals.
 For example, it would be the case of SSNs or full names.
 In an data-anonymization process, direct identifiers are always removed in the very first phase.}, may be linked with external information to reidentify the individual to whom the data refer.